iamSampath/warmup/README.md

 # warmup
-I created this repo to help improve the time spent on revisiting the cs topics.
+I created this repo to help improve the time spent on revisiting the CS concepts

 How to use this guide:
 This guide will have the most of ranging topics like Data Structures and Algorithms.
 Choose the topics according to the requirement.